ssvlabs/gitbook-docs/docs/operators/operator-node/maintenance/node-migration.md

 Operator keys are, essentially, the authentication method to identify an SSV node, and link it to an operator ID.
 As a consequence, whenever a node is moved to a different machine, they **absolutely must** be preserved and copied from the existing setup to the new one.

-The files in question are `encrypted_private_key.json` and `password` in the snippet above and if you have followed [the Node setup guide](../installation.md), the filenames should be the same for you.
+The files in question are `encrypted_private_key.json` and `password` in the snippet above and if you have followed [the Manual Node setup guide](../node-setup/manual-setup), the filenames should be the same for you.

 #### Node database